Soweto uprising: Casualties and aftermath

 Student organisations directed the energy and anger of the youth toward political resistance.
 Students in Thembisa organised a successful and nonviolent solidarity march, but a similar protest held in Kagiso led to police stopping a group of participants, forcing them to retreat, and killing at least five people while reinforcements were awaited.
 The violence died down only on 18 June.
 The University of Zululand's records and administration buildings were set ablaze, and 33 people died in incidents in Port Elizabeth in August.
 In Cape Town, 92 people died between August and September.

 Most of the bloodshed had abated by the end of 1976.
 According to The Times, by that time more than 700 people had been killed throughout the country in the violence that had begun with the student uprising in Soweto.
-The Cillie Commission set up to investigate the uprising and it's aftermath estimated 575 deaths from violence up to 28 February 1977, including 390 in Transvaal province and 137 in Western Cape province.
+The Cillie Commission set up to investigate the uprising and its aftermath estimated 575 deaths from violence up to 28 February 1977, including 390 in Transvaal province and 137 in Western Cape province.
 The breakdown was 496 black Africans, 75 coloured, 2 white and 2 Indians.

 The continued clashes in Soweto caused economic instability.
 The South African rand devalued fast, and the government was plunged into a crisis.
 The African National Congress printed and distributed leaflets with the slogan "Free Mandela, Hang Vorster".
 It immediately linked the language issue to its revolutionary heritage and programme and helped to establish its leading role.

 The Hector Pieterson Memorial and Museum opened in Soweto in 2002, not far from the spot where 12-year-old Hector was shot on 16 June 1976.
 Hector's older sister, Antoinette, who was 17 at the time and appeared running alongside her brother in the famous photo that became symbolic of the day, gave tours at the museum.